Betclic

-Betclic is a French online gambling company founded in 2005.
-Its product offering includes sports betting, online casino, and online poker.
-The business is split into two divisions, France and International.
-French operations are conducted from its headquarters in Bordeaux, while its International business operates from its overseas hub in Malta.
+Betclic is a French online gambling company founded by Eric Moncada and Nicolas Béraud in 2005 that offers sports betting, online casino, and online poker.
+The business is divided into two divisions: France and International.
+French operations are headquartered in Bordeaux, while their International business operates from Malta.

 History

-Betclic was created in London by Nicolas Beraud in 2005 with a single employee and an investment of 3 million euros.
+Betclic was created in London by Eric Moncada and Nicolas Béraud in 2005 with a single employee and an investment of 3 million euros.
 In 2008 Mangas Gaming bought a 75% share of Betclic from its owner for 50 million euros, with SBM buying a 50% share in the company the following year in 2009.
-In 2010 it was announced that Betclic held 35–40% of the market share in France, being the largest betting company in the country, holding 36% of the marker in 2013.
+In 2010 it was announced that Betclic held 35–40% of the market share in France, being the largest betting company in the country, holding 36% of the market in 2013.
 During Euro 2012, Betclic saw 2 million bets being placed over the sporting competition, seeing a profit made over that time of 12 million euros.
-On 31 May 2016 Betclic merged with online poker company, Everest Poker.
+On 31 May 2016, Betclic merged with online poker company, Everest Poker.
 In October 2016, they moved their London and Paris offices to Bordeaux.
-In September 2018 Betclic acquired a licence to operate in Poland.
+In September 2018, Betclic acquired a licence to operate in Poland.

 In 2019, the Betclic Group withdrew from the UK online gambling market due to "low performance".